eviltreehouse/pngpack/README.md

 ```

 ## Potential Future Features
+- Sub-atlas coordinates in the atlas (e.g. list the x/y for each specific cell within a spritesheet texture)
+- Exclusion of files from an `-i <dir>` include.
 - Custom tagging instead of just the sub-texture filename.
-- Exclusion of files from an `-i <dir>` include.
-- Sub-atlas coordinates in the atlas (e.g. list the x/y for each specific cell within a spritesheet texture)

 ## Feature History

+**Version 0.3.0**
+- Updated atlas format to include the offset _and_ geometry of packaged textures.
+This should work as a prelimimary solution for dynamically calculating specific cell-by-cell offsets.

 **Version 0.2.0**
 - Support for directory parsing with `"-i"`, and cleaner atlas spec.